Home | Museums and Sites | Oklahoma Territorial Museum and Carnegie Library

 Oklahoma Territory and the Unassigned Lands

-Oklahoma’s territorial period lasted from 1890 to 1907.
-During that short time, Oklahoma was transformed from an unsettled home for sixty-five American Indian tribes to an area of prosperous farms and growing cities.
+Oklahoma Territory was formed in 1890 existed for only 17 years.
+During that short time, the land was transformed to an area of prosperous farms and growing cities.

-In 1889 Congress opened for settlement nearly 2 million acres of former Indian land located in central Oklahoma.
+In 1889 Congress opened nearly 2 million acres of land for settlement in central Oklahoma.
+Known as the Unassigned Lands, the area was formerly held by the Muscogee (Creek) and Seminole Nations prior to the Civil War.
 At noon on April 22, 1889, the day of the opening, thousands of hopeful land-seekers rushed in to stake a claim.
 At the end of that first day, laws were being established in the cities of Guthrie, Stillwater, Norman, and Oklahoma City.

 A homesteader’s first task was the construction of a suitable home.
 The typical post-run farm dwelling was usually a “soddy,” constructed from bricks of prairie sod, or a dugout built into the side of a hill.
 The homesteader next turned his attention to the planting of crops.
 The run occurred too late in the season for a cash crop to be planted, so the new arrivals grew vegetables that they hoped would last through the winter.
 The following seasons brought only hard times in the form of drought and depression.
 It was not until 1897 that good crops brought territorial farmers a degree of prosperity.